Refining soil conservation and generative practices to improve carbon sequestration and reduce greenhouse gas emissions

 Within this project, there are two possible thesis projects open now:

 Carbon stored in soils is the major carbon stock on earth.
-Common agricultural practices often increase decomposition of this huge carbon storage, resulting in a release of CO2 and CH4 to the atmosphere.
+Common agricultural practices often increase decomposition of this huge carbon storage, resulting in a release of CO2, CH4 and N2O to the atmosphere.
 In order to reduce such emission, different types of land managements are studied to find the best practice.

 As part of C-arouNd project, we study the carbon and nitrogen cycles at an organic farm in Tingvoll (Norway).
 Grass-clover leys are used to grow fodder for the farm animals, whereby the collected manure is brought back on the fields either as-is or digested (after biogas production).
-This soil, with and without manure collected from the farm, will be put in columns and incubated for 3 months.
-As part of the thesis, gas samples will be taken on a regular base during the incubation in order to determine the C and N losses from the columns.
-At the end of the experiment, the columns will be collected and organic carbon and nitrogen content determined to close the carbon and nitrogen budget.
+Due to the biogas production, all easily available carbon is lost from the slurry, leaving a nitrogen rich material behind.
+We assume that this practices reduces the emissions of CO2.
+However, the uncertainty is if the high nitrogen content is quickly lost as N2O before it can be taken up by the plants.
+As part of the thesis, gas samples will be taken on a regular base in the field in Norway.
+Additionally, by taking samples of the grass clover we hope to assess the impact of digested slurry on plant growth and grass-clover composition.

-The main question we hope to answer with your BSc/MSc thesis is if digested manure is releasing less organic carbon from the soil than undigested manure.
+The main question we hope to answer with your MSc thesis is if digested manure is releasing less N2O and CO2 emissions from the soil than undigested manure during Norwegian summer conditions.

-Supervisors: Dr. Jeroen Zethof, Johanna Zenner, Dr. Klaus Schützenmeister, Prof. Dr. Hermann Jungkunst
+Supervisors: Dr. Jeroen Zethof, Johanna Maria Zimmermann, Dr. Klaus Schützenmeister, Dr. Tatiana Rittl (Norsøk), Prof. Dr. Hermann Jungkunst

 Contact: jeroen.zethof(at)rptu.de